acow19/acow19.github.io/_layouts/_posts/2018-11-22-andrew-cowick-site-launched.md

 ---
 layout: post
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: "Andrew Cowick, Inspiring Programmer, Launches Site"
-date: 2014-04-30
+date: 2018-11-22
 ---

 I put this website together to learn how to use GitHub Pages.
 I am hoping to put links to my projects on here as well as my resume, etc.